Statue of Liberty Tickets: options, when to buy them, how to access...

 The Crown of the Statue of Liberty| ©Erik Lindgren

 You can climb the Crown of the Statue of Liberty by paying a supplement or by purchasing a specific ticket.
 The fun of climbing the crown of the Statue of Liberty is more to see the actual monument built on the inside, as the views from the top are not as spectacular.
-If you choose this option, I recommend booking your tickets well in advance, as they sell out first.
+If you opt for this option, I recommend booking your tickets well in advance, as they sell out first.

 Book a tour of the Statue of Liberty